 Aristotle (Greek philosopher of the 4th century BC), Dionysius Thrax (Greek grammarian of the 2nd century BC), Dionysius of Halicarnassus (historian and linguist of the 1st century AD), Dionysius Longinus (Greek author of the 1st century AD), Apollonius Dyscolus (Greek grammarian of the 2nd century AD), and Stephen of Alexandria (Byzantine grammarian of the 7th century AD who commented on Stoic grammarians).

 I am wondering if Dionysius of Halicarnassus, Dionysius Longinus, and Apollonius Dyscolus are among the imitators that Robertson was referring to.
-At any rate, I can’t help but think that Robertson misunderstood the importance of time in Greek verb inflections.
-It also seems to me that Robertson has a “host of imitators” following him who keep insisting that verb tenses emphasize kind of action over time.
+At any rate, I can't help but think that Robertson misunderstood the importance of time in Greek verb inflections.
+It also seems to me that Robertson has a "host of imitators" following him who keep insisting that verb tenses emphasize aspect and "kind of action" over time.